Foreign and local investors in Serbia need to consider the Company Law

 • to assure a safe working environment for all employees in Serbia;

 • to protect and improve the environmental conditions at any time;

 • to obtain special permits and licenses for production, trade, distribution, preparation of hazardous or harmful products.

 If these conditions are met, a Serbian company can lawfully engage in any commercial activity.
 If the Companies Act stipulates that specific activities must be done only by a particular type of company, these activities must not be performed in a different business type.

 is founded through its articles of association drawn by the founders.
 The articles of associations must be signed by all the founders for a company to be established in Serbia.
 Depending on the type of company, several other documents must be prepared before incorporating a business

-• a company agreement among the members in case of a limited liability company in Serbia;
+• a company agreement among the members in case of a limited liability company in Serbia

 • specific by-laws for the establishment of a joint stock company.